 "You get the accountability, you get public confidence, and social workers are defended because it means that an independent body has ratified what they've done."

 Mr McCoskrie said more matters could be resolved out before they reach the compensation stage.

-Next story in National: Puppies dumped in rubbish bin
+Next story in New Zealand: Puppies dumped in rubbish bin

 Copyright © 2011, Radio New Zealand